vsbuffalo/vincebuffalo-website/_posts/2012-02-21-dont-be-a-dick.md

 ---
 layout: post
-title: Please developers, don't be a dick.
+title: Please developers, don't be a dicks.
 ---

-# Please Developers, don't be a dick
+# Please Developers, don't be a dicks.

 As the author of a few open source tools, I've had my fair share of users seeking help.
 Emails range from the very useful (bug reports,